* This article has been updated for 2024.

-In the past decade, Over-the-Rhine has flourished with new businesses.
-OTR’s located within walking distance of downtown.
-Or take the free Connector streetcar.
+In the past decade, the vibrant Over-the-Rhine neighborhood has flourished with new businesses.
+OTR is located within walking distance of downtown, or easily accessible via the free Connector streetcar.
 Stroll down Vine St. and Main St. to discover a plethora of shops and restaurants.
 The boutique scene has especially grown in the past few years with a focus on independently owned ones.
-Over-The-Rhine will be aglow this holiday season with many storefronts decked out with decorations and holiday lights (Nov.
-18-Jan.
-1) From vintage to high-end clothes, OTR offers one of the best shopping experiences in Cincy.
+From vintage treasures to high-end clothes and apparel, OTR offers one of the best shopping experiences in Cincy.

 OTR clothing boutiques